Yenilmez99/Sonic-Heroes-Memory-Editor/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

+This project uses SFML (https://www.sfml-dev.org/), which is licensed under the zlib/png license.
+The rest of the project is licensed under MIT License.

 A memory editor tool for **Sonic Heroes**.
 It allows you to inspect and modify runtime memory values to tweak game behavior.